aravindmunna/hello-world-react-and-typescript-book/3ComponentPropsAndState.md

 DOM.render(<Main />, root);
 ```

+The change to main.tsx is minor.
 Here is the one change.

 ---